andry-tino/b-industrialprotocols/automotive/intro.md

 In 1986 [CAN](../can/intro.md) revolutionized the industry as the leading networking technology for interconnecting ECUs in cars.

 ## Car function domains
-In cars, the different functions of the many subsystems can be grouped into categories:
+In cars, the different functions of the many subsystems can be grouped into categories.

+> A _function domain_ is a set of systems designated to the same function.

+We recognize 4 very important function domains in cars:

 - [Powertrain](intro.md#powertrain) Engine and transmission control.
 - [Chassis](intro.md#chassis) Suspension, steering and braking control.

-Those 2 categories are real time function classes and need to be served by real time systems.
+Those 2 categories are real time function domains and need to be served by real time systems.
 They are in fact concerned with the safety on board and directly affect the control of the vehicle.
 Other classes are:

 - [Body](intro.md#body) Comfort on board.
 - [Telematics](intro.md#telematics) Integration with wireless communications, multimedia, interfaces, etc.